dmatelokoh/chinook-analytics-portfolio/04-AI-collaboration/ai_collaboration_log.md

 ---

-## 1. Prompt Engineering — Building Instructions That Work
+## 1. Prompt Engineering: Building Instructions That Work

 For this project I used an 8-part prompt framework consistently across all three case studies: Persona, Task, Context, Constraints, Format, References, Audience, and Evaluate.
 Each section serves a specific purpose.
 The Persona section establishes non-negotiable coding standards, the Context section provides the schema, the Constraints section prevents common SQLite compatibility errors before they happen.